Cristian Andersen

 Courtesy of the artist and Gavin Brown’s Enterprise

 James Angus’s replicas of everyday objects include a 1920s Bugatti racing car, a gorilla’s skull, and a manta ray.
-In this sculpture, Angus has created an extraordinarily detailed reproduction of a John Deere Tractor.
+In this sculpture, Angus has created an extraordinarily detailed reproduction of a John Deere tractor.
 However, the artist’s copy is not faithful; he has used digital technologies to meticulously alter the scale and proportions of the original tractor so they appear slightly distorted.
 As if playing a trick on us, Angus blurs visual fact with fiction, transforming expectations and calling attention to the object’s scale, volume, and form.

 Olaf Breuning